isabella232/net-two-factor-auth/part2-building-ios-client.md

 }

 ```
-And add the cancel event to the **EnterPhoneNumber.m**  find cancel action and change it to
+And add the cancel event to the **EnterPhoneNumber.m** find cancel action and change it to:

 ```
 - (IBAction)cancel:(id)sender {